hoodaly/hoodaly.github.io/_posts/2020-01-31-viewing-net-exceptions-without-a-debugger.md

 771835D2: Managed .NET exception (V4+) (exc.code e0434352, tid 11400)
 ```

 434352 is the ASCII code for CCR and it signifies a generic .NET exception.
 If we would be debugging the .NET code with Visual Studio, the IDE would take care of showing more details about the exception, but I couldn't get working breakpoints in disassembly while at the same time debugging the injected C# DLL.
+Googling for "IDA .net managed exceptions" and similar brought up nothing.

 ## WinDBG - can do, but no
 The WinDBG debugger allows debugging assembly, while .NET exceptions can be dissected using the SOS plugin: